Query Decomposition Breakthrough: DecomposeRAG Handles Complex Questions 50% Better

 Uses GPT-4 to break queries into sub-questions:

-``python def decompose_query(complex_query): prompt = f"""Break this question into simple sub-questions that must be answered in order.
+DEVELOPERpythondef decompose_query(complex_query): prompt = f"""Break this question into simple sub-questions that must be answered in order.
+Question: {complex_query} Sub-questions (in order): 1.""" response = gpt4.generate(prompt) sub_questions = parse_questions(response) return sub_questions

 Sequential Retrieval